 How much?
 Most main dishes are under £10 but even with the pricier bits, it’s certainly possible to eat well on a budget.
 Remember: this is food designed for sharing.

 What’s the vibe?
 Harrow is happy to have this convivial BYOB venue serving Afghan comfort food to local families in its plain dining space.

-When to go En Masa – not the place, or the portions, for a romantic dinner a deux.
+When to go With a big group – this is not the place, or the portions, for a romantic dinner a deux.
 You could smother an armadillo with one of the pillowy naans.

 What to eat Ask what’s been freshly cooked that day.
-You can’t go wrong with the sabzi lamb and a side of dhal.
+You can’t go wrong with the sabzi lamb and a side of dal.

 What’s the vibe?
 Home-cooked Eritrean food with a side order of cultural education.

 When to go In the mood to try and learn new things?
 This friendly Westbourne Park joint will leave you enriched – and stuffed.

 What to eat On the spice route and later occupied by Italy, Eritrea serves up flavours from Africa, Arabia, Asia and Europe.
 Expect delicious stews, great vegetarian choice and tiramisu for pud.

 How much?
 Mains, which can be shared, cost around £11.